Environmental Health Sciences

 Careers in Environmental Health Sciences

 Environmental Health Sciences prepares graduates for positions in public and private business and industry, helping to ensure compliance with local, state, and federal environmental regulations.
-The employment rate for 2014 graduates of the Environmental Health Sciences program was 100%.
 Graduates pursue careers such as:

 - Environmental Health Scientist